When seeing the words ‘drought tolerant’ next to plants individuals immediately resort to: ‘Oh! No watering is needed, perfect!’

-Before planting your heat tolerant specimens, soak their roots into a bucket of water until they are wet through.
-This way they can adjust to their new home in an easy way while not dying out too quickly.
+Before planting your heat-tolerant specimens, soak their roots into a bucket of water until they are wet through.
+This way they can adjust to their new home in an easy way while not drying out too quickly.

 They also appreciate mulch or organic matter spread upon their bases to trap in moisture and prevent over evaporation.
 Hey, this is just another excuse to decorate using various shades and forms of mulch!

 To pair up with shrubs that enjoy the heat, grasses are an ideal candidate for providing an extra forte to a yard.
 Place Dwarf Fountain Grass or The Blues Little Bluestem Grass for year-round interest as a perennial border!